Wondering what pros and cons lie ahead if you pick a cathedral setting for your engagement ring?

 If you like a princess-cut diamond, the bezel is not the best setting, that will be too much metal.
 The low setting and smaller look do not make the bezel set stand out.
 You are better off going for a cathedral since it is bold.

-Best Online Jewelry Stores To Buy A Cathedral Setting Diamond Engagement Ring
+Where to Buy Cathedral Setting Diamond Engagement Rings

 Engagement rings with cathedral settings are quite common in jewelry stores and you can find them in just about any shop.
 If you want a unique cathedral ring, you may have to search far and wide, away from a local jewelry store.